frenetic-lang/tutorials/Conclusion/index.md

 ---
 layout: main
-title: Frenetic Wrap-up
+title: Conclusion
 ---

-In this tutorial, you learned to program software-defined networks using Ox and FreneticDSL:
+In this tutorial, you learned to program software-defined networks using Ox and NetKAT:

   - *Ox* is our low-level platform for implementing OpenFlow controllers, developed in OCaml.
 You saw how to use it to analyze packets on an SDN controller, install rules in the data plane and monitor traffic statistics.

-  - *Frenetic* is a high-level domain-specific language for specifying SDN policies.
+  - *NetKAt* is a high-level domain-specific language for specifying SDN policies.
 In just a few, simple lines of code, you could specify forwarding policy and queries for multi-switch networks in a modular, compositional fashion.
 The Frenetic compiler (built using Ox, of course) compiled your